Runner says she's "back and healthier than ever"

 "I was in shock," Williams says.
 "I had walked around with a broken neck for two weeks.
 I was told numerous times how I lucky I was."

-At Barnes-Jewish Hospital, Williams was seen by Lukas Zebala, MD, a spine specialist with Washington University Orthopedics.
-"Dr. Zebala was very calming and reassuring.
-He was confident he could fix my neck and get me back to running," Williams says.
+At Barnes-Jewish Hospital, Williams was seen by a WashU Medicine orthopedic spine specialist.
+"They were confident he could fix my neck and get me back to running," Williams says.

 Martha Williams heals from her neck injury in 2010.